Iris ivanovae: Description

 It is similar in form to Iris tigridia but differs in the leaves, being narrower on Iris tigridia and Iris ivanovae having smaller flowers.

-It has a thick, dark grey rhizome, that is about 2 – 4 mm in diameter.
+It has a thick, dark grey rhizome that is about 2 – 4 mm in diameter.
 Below the rhizome, it has wrinkled dark grey secondary roots.
-The rhizome, is covered in the remains of light brown or grey dead leaves.
+The rhizome is covered in the remains of light brown or grey dead leaves.

 The radical leaves are light green, narrow, linear, with 2–3 prominent veins.
 They can grow up to between 10–25 cm long, and 1–2.5 mm wide.

-It has a slender stem, that can grow up to between 0.5–10 cm tall.
+It has a slender stem that can grow up to between 0.5–10 cm tall.

-The stem has 2 green, narrow, lanceolate, spathes (leaves of the flower bud), that are 2.5–4 cm long and between 0.5 and 0.7 cm wide.
+The stem has 2 green, narrow, lanceolate spathes (leaves of the flower bud) that are 2.5–4 cm long and between 0.5 and 0.7 cm wide.

 The stems hold 1 terminal (top of stem) flower, blooming in early May.

-The flowers are 2.5–3.5 cm in diameter, they come in shades of pink-purple.
-They have dots and dashes markings on the flowers.
+The flowers are 2.5–3.5 cm in diameter, and come in shades of pink-purple.
+The flowers have dots and dashes markings.

 Like other irises, it has 2 pairs of petals, 3 large sepals (outer petals), known as the 'falls' and 3 inner, smaller petals (or tepals), known as the 'standards'.

 The falls are 5 cm long, and 0.8–1 cm wide, with a beard of clavate hairs in the middle.
 They narrow to a thread-like claw (near to the stem).
 The standards are lanceolate, with a notch at the top of the petal.

-It has a triangular shaped ovary, it has a 1.5–2 cm long perianth tube, that is between 0.5–1 mm in diameter and yellow anthers.
+It has a triangular shaped ovary, a 1.5–2 cm long perianth tube that is between 0.5–1 mm in diameter, and yellow anthers.

-After the iris has flowered, in late June and early July, it produces an oblong-oval seed capsule, which has a small nose or sprout.
-Inside, the capsule are brown, wrinkled and reticulate (resembling a net) seeds.
+After the iris has flowered in late June and early July, it produces an oblong-oval seed capsule, which has a small nose or sprout.
+Inside the capsule are brown, wrinkled and reticulate (resembling a net) seeds.